 Best Toys for 3-Month-Old Brain Development (Simple & Affordable)

 Expert insight: Research shows that varied tactile experiences strengthen neural pathways related to sensory processing and discrimination.

-• Small maracas designed for infants ($8-12)
+• Infant maracas ($8-12)

-• Musical toys with parent-controlled volume ($15-25)
+• Musical toys that a parent can control the volume ($15-25)

+Best Toys for 3-Month-Old Brain Development (Simple & Affordable)